 About the Course

-Semester in Democracy: The Next Frontier is an immersive 7 week Semester in Dialogue course that examines the institutions, culture and practice of democracy in Canada.
-Through self-directed learning projects, dialogue with thought leaders, site visits, group projects and skills building workshops, students will experience what it means to live in a democracy.
-Students will also explore the new frontiers of democracy by developing, designing and executing a democratic engagement project and delivering a public dialogue on democracy.
-Whether you are a democratic champion, a skeptic, or completely new to the study of democracy, we invite you to join us as we explore uncharted territory and go where no citizen has gone before.
+Semester in Democracy: The Next Frontier was an immersive 7 week Semester in Dialogue course that examines the institutions, culture and practice of democracy in Canada.
+Through self-directed learning projects, dialogue with thought leaders, site visits, group projects and skills building workshops, students experienced what it means to live in a democracy.
+Students also explored the new frontiers of democracy by developing, designing and executing a democratic engagement project and delivering a public dialogue on democracy.

 About the Evaluation